FHPythonUtils/CheckRequirements/DOCS/readme.md

             req (Requirement): the requirement object as parsed by requirements_parser

     Returns:
-            bool: is our requirement from requirements.txt or similar compatible with the new version per the version specifier
+            dict: return a dict of the most recent version (ver) and is our requirement from requirements.txt or similar compatible with the new version per the version specifier (compatible)